This manual describes the new payroll module in ERPLY Books. The manual explains the following:

 3.1.3.
 Payroll taxes

-- Employee tax – tax, that will be calculated off from net salary;
+- Employee tax – tax, the software calculates it from net salary;

-- Employer tax – tax, that will be calculated off from gross salary;
+- Employer tax – tax, the software calculates it from gross salary;

 - Income tax – only tax free amount will be calculated off;